‘Poetry, poetry! Can be found, In, out, and all around.

 Georgia Heard

 As T. S. Eliot has aptly observed, poetry can be less about some quasi-mystical ingenuity, and more about ’the disturbance of our quotidian character.’
-In this vein, Georgia invited children – and parents alike in a dedicated workshop – to study some loose natural materials and to describe these objects through a scientist’s eye and a poet’s eye.
+As part of our personalised education approach at ELC Bangkok, Georgia invited children – and parents alike in a dedicated workshop – to study some loose natural materials and to describe these objects through a scientist’s eye and a poet’s eye.
 By breaking down our habitual barriers, in this case, our familiarity with naturalistic observation, we can instead let our experiential imagination run free.

 Georgia reminds us that poetry is about connection; read poems to your child at bedtime, give a poem to your child as a love and affirmation note, and listen for the poetry in what your child says.
 Poetry gives voice to children’s feelings about themselves and the world, and inviting poetry into our lives gives opportunity for deep emotional self expression and regulation.